 Star Wars celebrates forty years of The Empire Strikes Back with forty stories that bring to life new points of view during a pivotal moment in galactic history.

 Over the past few years, Star Wars has excelled at ambitious anthologies that bring new tales to the forefront of familiar stories.
-Greg Rucka tackled the Before Awakening anthology, Star Wars: From a Certain Point of View brought together forty authors to expand on A New Hope, and The Clone Wars: Stories of Light and Dark gave a deeper insight into eleven individually authored Clone Wars stories.
+Greg Rucka tackled the Before Awakening anthology, Star Wars: From a Certain Point of View, brought together forty authors to expand on A New Hope.
+The Clone Wars: Stories of Light and Dark gave a deeper insight into eleven authored Clone Wars stories.